ssmereka/laptop/README.md

 ### Code Directory

 Coding projects from git repositories are stored in the local `~/code` directory.
 This make it easy to find git projects.

+### Secrets

+Secrets belong in a password manager or secret storage **and** you should authorize when anything tries to access those secrets.
+Laptop will install and configure the 1Password CLI so that secrets can be retrieved programmatically.
+Git is also configured to use 1Password for authentication and signing.

 ## Customize Laptop